ndejong/terraform-digitalocean-droplet/README.md

 output "volume0" { value = "${module.terraform-digitalocean-droplet.volume0}" }
 ```

+#### Note on Droplet startup
+When a Droplet first starts it can take time before the cloudinit scripts complete.
+Thus, you may notice in the
+first few minutes when the Droplet starts that the `initial_user` is unable to authenticate.

 #### Note on the `digitalocean_volume0` attribute
 It is optionally possible to mount a pre-existing volume to your Droplet by providing the mount details in the
 following format `[mount-point]:[mount-device]:[volume-id]:[mount-fstype]`

-Obtaining the `[volume-id]` value is not straight-forward through the Digital Ocean web admin user interface and
+Obtaining the `[volume-id]` value requires using the Digital Ocean API, you can consider using
-requires that you call their API to obtain it.
-You can consider using the [digitalocean-api-query](https://github.com/verbnetworks/digitalocean-api-query)
+[digitalocean-api-query](https://github.com/verbnetworks/digitalocean-api-query) as a cli tool using a
-cli tool with the "volumes" argument to discover this value.
+"volumes" argument to discover this value.

 ```text
 $ digitalocean-api-query volumes | jq .volumes